warbe-maker/VBA-Basics/SpecsAndUse.md

         ' any code
     Next i
 ```
-## Coll (Property Get/Let)
+## Specifics and use of the *Coll* service
-Universal read/write service for Collections.
-Supports read/write with any index and automatically updates existing items.
+*Coll*, implemented as a Property Get/Let provides a universal read/write service for Collections.
+It supports read/write with any index and automatically updates existing items.
 The recommended use is a Collection-specific Get/Let Property.

-### Coll usage (example)
+### Example for the use of the *Coll* service
 ```vb
 Option Explicit
 Private cllMyColl As Collection